 After seven years at West Texas A&M, Bradley became Dean of Graduate Studies, Associate Vice-President of Research, Director of International Programs, and Professor of English at Lamar University in Beaumont, where he continues to teach and write.
 Additionally, he continues to be active in several professional organizations in which he has served as poetry and creative writing chairman (Popular Culture Association) and president (Southwest Popular and American Culture Association and the Conference of College Teachers of English).

-In 2014 the Minnie Stevens Piper Foundation named him one of the top ten professors in Texas.
-He was also selected as University Professor, the highest faculty award at Lamar.
-In 2018 he received the Leland Best Distinguished Faculty Fellow award and in 2014 the Ann Die Hasselmo Faculty Excellence Award.
+In 2018 Bradley received the Leland Best Distinguished Faculty Fellow Award from Lamar University.
+He received the Margie Boswell Poetry Award from TCU in 2017.
+The Minnie Stevens Piper Foundation in 2014 named him one of the top ten professors in Texas.
+Also in 2014, he received the Ann Die Hasselmo Faculty Excellence Award at Lamar.
 In 2009 he received the inaugural Distinguished Leadership Award from the Southwest Popular and American Culture Association.
 Bradley has received more than forty grants in support of literary activities, including ones from the National Endowment for the Arts, the Witter Bynner Poetry Foundation, and the New Mexico Arts Division.